The anime is way more wide-spread worldwide than the nevertheless very popular manga series.

 Sacred Cow: If your country has an eastern border in the Pacificnote Japan, Taiwan, ASEAN countries, etc., then you will find it extremely difficult to find someone, anyone, who doesn't like Doraemon.
 Even if the modern anime fandom leans toward the dark and the edgy, hating Doraemon is unthinkable.
 The only other anime that gets this treatment is Sazae-san, and only in Japan.

 Squick: In one story, Nobita's father speaks about a time when he was young and working in the fields, and ended up being nearly Driven to Suicide after he collapsed and was unable to finish the day's work.
 However, a girl "as beautiful as a lily," with long black hair, pale skin, and large eyes, appeared to him, smiled, and gave him a bar of chocolate, which was enough to bring him back from the Despair Event Horizon.
 Doraemon and Nobita decide to go back in time to see who this girl is.
-When they see Nobita's dad collapse, they decide to take him aside and have Nobita take his place.
+When they see Nobita's dad collapsed, they decide to take him aside and have Nobita take his place.
 Nobita ends up having to shave his hair, and then his clothes get muddy and have to be washed.
-Doraemon sprinkles powder on him that makes his hair grow, and grabs him clothes from someone's washline.
+Doraemon sprinkles the powder on him that makes his hair grow and grabs him clothes from someone's washline.
 The clothes turn out to be a girl's dress, and the hair growth powder both makes Nobita's skin look pale and his hair look long, as well as the fact that glasses make his eyes look much bigger.
 Doraemon then realizes that Nobita is actually his dad's dream girl.
 They naturally decide not to share any photos of this scene when they get back to the present.
 Think about it - this basically means that Nobita's dad has had a crush on his own son without realizing it.
 It may make more sense if you realize that Nobita and Tamako basically have the same face.